awsdocs/aws-codebuild-user-guide/doc_source/build-caching.md

 ### Specify Local Caching \(AWS CloudFormation\)<a name="caching-local-cfn"></a>

- If you use AWS CloudFormation to specify a local cache, on the `Cache` property, for `Type`, you specify `LOCAL`\.
+ If you use AWS CloudFormation to specify a local cache, on the `Cache` property, for `Type`, specify `LOCAL`\.
 The following sample YAML\-formatted AWS CloudFormation code specifies all three local cache types\.
 You can specify any combination of the types\.
 If you use a Docker layer cache, under `Environment`, you must set `PrivilegedMode` to `true` and `Type` to `LINUX_CONTAINER`\.

 ```
 CodeBuildProject: